-'''

-i Note: release-ID in a file path has the following format:
+i Note: release-ID in a file path has the following format: R.r.p-rel.version where R.r.p is the NSP release, in the form MAJOR.minor.patch a.
+NSP deployer host:

-R.r.p-rel.version

-where

-R.r.p is the NSP release, in the form MAJOR.minor.patch

-version is a numeric value

-'''

 Log in as the root user on the station.